afreenshannu/GovConnect/README.md

 **Datasets:**
 Get the datasets from :https://drive.google.com/drive/u/0/folders/1ovZzXmk-tsTY4V2xSVy4rT1HLufOe5_u

-Use merge.py file to combine all the images and labels from the datasets use yaml.py file to create data.yaml file
+Use merge.py file to combine all the images and labels from the datasets. use yaml.py file to create data.yaml file.

 for training use :: yolo detect train data=data.yaml model=yolov8n.yaml epochs=100 imgsz=640